 #4 Setting a budget

 The fourth Facebook PPC best practice is to set a budget and manage it properly.
 On the Facebook social media platform, your ad account can be funded for each ad with a previously established budget.
-This ensures you don’t spend more than you want on your campaign.
-Set a realistic budget that aligns with your campaign goals and continuously monitor your spending.
+A campaign budget limits total spend, but it does not guarantee efficient results.
+Set a test budget first, then compare cost per result with the expected lead value, purchase value, or acceptable CPA.

 Use Facebook’s automatic bidding strategy to let the platform optimize for the best results within your budget, or set manual bids if you have specific cost goals.
 Regularly review and adjust your bids based on the performance data to ensure you get the best return on investment.